-I’ve written a lot of non-fiction and essays over the years (it keeps my critical faculties sharp).
-I’ve penned book, movie and music reviews for a variety of publications, from genre magazines (The N.Y.
-Review of SF and Necrofile) to daily newspapers.
+I’ve penned quite a few non-fiction articles and essays over the years (it keeps my critical faculties sharp).
+Movie and music reviews, pieces devoted to politics and current events, various rants and fulminations.
 I’ve posted a selection of my reviews and commentaries below—this is a representative sample but by no means all of it.

 * * * * *

-I’ll start off with a link to an essay that appears on Cinema Arete.
+This is an essay that appears on my film blog, Cinema Arete.
 I’m a huge fan of western movies, have watched them since a kid.
 Shoot, I’m so crazy about the Old West, I actually wrote a good old fashioned cowboy tale, The Last Hunt.

 Download your free copy here…MoonlightI